"Hold My Avocado" Is the Viral Catchphrase Millennials Need

 But the thing that makes this catchphrase relevant is the canny swap-in of "avocado" for beer.
 We live in the era of peak avocado consumption.
 The proliferation of all things avocado-related, from overpriced toast to fancy pizza to elaborate art, has become shorthand for the trends and priorities that millennials, in particular, embody.

-In other words, "hold my avocado" is a quick way to denote the contemporary millennial experience: seeking bougie wellness, but potentially derailed by sociopolitical developments.
+In other words, "hold my avocado" is a quick way to denote the contemporary millennial experience: seeking luxury wellness, but potentially derailed by sociopolitical developments.